Volesti: Volume Approximation and Sampling for Convex Polytopes in R: Acknowledgments

 \section{Acknowledgments}

-The main part of the work has been done while A.C. was supported by Google Summer of Code\footnote{\url{https://summerofcode.withgoogle.com}} 2018 and 2019 grants and V.F. was his mentor.
-The authors acknowledge fruitful discussions with Ioannis Emiris, Elias Tsigaridas, Ludovic Cal\`es, the \proglang{R}-project for statistical computing and the \proglang{R} community.
+The main part of the work has been done while A.C. was supported by \href{https://summerofcode.withgoogle.com}{Google Summer of Code} 2018 and 2019 grants and V.F. was his mentor.
+The authors acknowledge fruitful discussions with Ioannis Emiris, Ludovic Cal\`es, Elias Tsigaridas, the {R}-project for statistical computing and the {R} community.